Updated By: Rebecca Kilcoyne

 Shorter YouTube video ads have higher view rates and cost less per view.

-Look at actual YouTube video ad performance data on view rates to 100% and cost per view to see if our hypothesis is true.
-If it true, we also want to know what equation approximates the relationship between 1) view rates and length and 2) cost per view and length.
+Look at actual YouTube video ad performance data on view rates to 100% and cost per view to determine the ideal YouTube video ad length.
+If our hypothesis is true, we also want to know what equation approximates the relationship between:

 We looked at five client’s Trueview ad data in May 2014.
 These clients were running 14 videos as ads with multiple ad formats per ad, but most volume was Trueview in-stream as this format is the most common.
 There was some in-display volume.
 The targeting methods varied (contextual, remarketing, etc.).
-These clients are in vastly different industries with different seasonality.
-They spent over $30k in May on YouTube ads.
+These clients are in vastly different industries with different seasonality and have spent over $30k in May on YouTube ads.
 The data set is diverse and can be used for broader insights.

-The equation we got is Y= 0.09625 – 0.06569*ln(X) where X is measured in minutes.
+The equation we derived is Y= 0.09625 – 0.06569*ln(X), where X is measured in minutes.
 So for a thirty second video, X=0.5 and we predict that 18.73% of people would watch 100% of the video.
 I’d like to say thanks to Matt McAnear for double checking and perfecting the regression.

-In this graph, there’s a conspicuous gap in 50-70 second range which is a common video length.
+In this graph, there’s a conspicuous gap in 50-70 second range, which is found to be a common video length.
 We didn’t have any clients testing videos of this length in May 2014, but we have had a few minute-ish long videos in the past.

 - We had a 0:52 video get a 10% view rate.
 The predicted view rate for a 0:52 long video ad would be 10.57% using this equation.

 - Another client had a 1:11 long video get an 8% view rate.
 The predicted view rate for a 1:11 video ad is 8.52% using this equation..